mahnazzzz/CodeAnalysis-PMD/Prototyping & Evaluation/README.md

 # The task

-There are tre digital ocean droplets that are all set up to respond to ping:
+There are three digital ocean droplets that are all set up to respond to ping, which are given by the task:
 - 128.199.144.199
 - 167.99.51.33
 - 46.101.253.149